HaylzRandom/mini-js-projects/projects/to-do-list/README.md

-# 3D Background Boxes
+# To Do List

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that will allow a user to create a todo list and complete and delete todos

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a To Do app that will store the list of todos in local storage

 ## Tech Stack